uidaholib/base-digital-collections-template/pages/about.md

 &nbsp;

-Word play is also a very strong theme in many of the buttons.
-Candidates often made plays on their names and used symbols to represent part of their name when possible.
-One of Barry Goldwater's 1964 buttons for example features the chemical symbol for gold (Au) along with the chemical formula for water (H2O) to represent his name on one of his buttons.
+Word play is another common theme among this collection of buttons.
+Candidates often made plays on their names and used symbols to represent part of their name.
+One of Barry Goldwater’s 1964 buttons, for example, features the chemical symbol for gold (Au) along with the chemical formula for water (H2O).

 {% include feature/image.html objectid="mg660_box1_10-0481" width="25" %}

-Citizens Party candidate Barry Commoner in 1980 used the phrase "Put a Commoner in the White House" as a play on his name.
+Citizens Party candidate Barry Commoner in 1980 used the phrase “Put a Commoner in the White House” as a play on his name.
 Others used images with a phrase as part of their campaign.
-A button from the 1940 election has a round button with "For President Will-" displayed and a key dangling below, a play on Republican Party nominee Wendell Willkie's name.
+A button from the 1940 election has a round button with “For President Will-“ displayed and a key dangling below, a reference to Republican Party nominee Wendell Willkie.

 {% include feature/image.html objectid="mg660_box2_14_0923;mg660_box1_2-0158" width="50" %}

 &nbsp;

-These campaign buttons also feature more than just the two primary political parties in the United States.
-Numerous third-party candidates are featured.
+These campaign buttons also feature more than just two dominant political parties, numerous third-party candidates appear.
 Ross Perot (Reform Party/Independent), Ralph Nader (Green Party), Joseph Lightburn (Constitution), and many others are represented.

 {% include feature/image.html objectid="mg660_box3_18_1340;mg660_box4_5_1445;mg660_box1_7-0394" %}

 &nbsp;

-Additionally, the families of candidates are also represented on various buttons.
-Numerous First Ladies such as Nancy Reagan, Pat Nixon, Eleanor Roosevelt, and Barbara Bush are featured on buttons.
-In a few more recent buttons, First Family is all featured on the button, as an example, a button from 2000 shows George W., Laura, Barbara, and Jenna Bush.
+The families of candidates also often got included on buttons.
+Numerous First Ladies such as Nancy Reagan, Pat Nixon, Eleanor Roosevelt, and Barbara Bush can be found in the U of I collection.
+In a few more recent buttons, the First Family is all featured on the button, like a button from 2000 picturing George W., Laura, Barbara, and Jenna Bush.

 {% include feature/image.html objectid="mg660_box3_2_1006;mg660_box5_4-1718" width="75" %}

 &nbsp;

-These are just to name a few of the elements and themes represented in this collection.
-Numerous other connections can be explored and more examples of the connections previously listed can be discovered.
+These are just a few of the elements and themes represented in this collection.
+Consider what other connections exist as you explore this digital collection of 100+ years of American history.

 ------